aquaraga/aquaraga.github.io/_posts/2018-03-17-list-comprehensions.md

 $$ \{ 2x | x\colon x \in Z, 0 \le x < 10 \} $$

-This is nothing but the [set-builder][set-builder notation]: this particular example represents the set of first 10 even numbers (considering 0 to be an even number). $$ Z $$ represents the set of integers.
+This is nothing but the [set-builder notation][set-builder]: this particular example represents the set of first 10 even numbers (considering 0 to be an even number). $$ Z $$ represents the set of integers.

 ### Set builders in code ###